jillesvangurp/iterables-support/README.md

 ## Functional programming

 Java is somewhat limited when it comes to functional progamming.
-However, using iterables and inner classes, you can actually make it do some useful things.
+However, using iterables and inner classes, you can actually make it do some useful things and Java is actually pretty good at doing things concurrently.

 ### Iterables.map